MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 ```

 The above declaration generates two schemes: `Foo` and
 `FooTests.__internal__.__test_bundle`.
-The `Foo` scheme contains configuration that builds
+The `Foo` scheme contains configuration
-`//Sources/Foo`, but has no configuration for test, launch or any of the other actions.
-The
+that builds `//Sources/Foo`, but has no configuration for test, launch or any of
-`FooTests.__internal__.__test_bundle` scheme contains configuration that builds `//Tests/FooTests`
+the other actions.
+The `FooTests.__internal__.__test_bundle` scheme contains
+configuration that builds `//Tests/FooTests` and executes `//Tests/FooTests`
-and executes `//Tests/FooTests` when testing is requested.
+when testing is requested.

-## Introduction of Custom Xcode Schemes
+## Introduction of custom Xcode schemes

-A new Starlark module called, `xcode_schemes`, provides functions for defining custom, Xcode
+A new Starlark module called, `xcode_schemes`, provides functions for defining
-schemes.
+custom, Xcode schemes.

-### Defining a Simple Xcode Scheme
+### Defining a simple Xcode scheme

-Building on the previous example, let's define a scheme that combines the two targets,
+Building on the previous example, let's define a scheme that combines the two
-`//Sources/Foo` and `//Tests/FooTests`.
+targets, `//Sources/Foo` and `//Tests/FooTests`.

 ```python
 load(